-Canada has opened up the Federal Skilled Worker Program to a diverse range of workers, including workers with experience in any skilled occupation (NOC 0, A or B).
+Canada has opened up the Federal Skilled Worker Program to a diverse range of workers, including workers with experience in any skilled occupation (TEER 0, 1, 2, or 3).
 If you are unsure whether or not your work experience is considered skilled, use this tool to learn more.

 Canadian Federal Skilled Worker Occupations

 There are hundreds of occupations that are considered skilled.